clojure-emacs/example-config/README.md

 You can use this configuration as your base Emacs configuration, or adapt it to your own configuration.

 1. Clone, copy, or merge this repository as your `~/.emacs.d/` directory
-2. Copy or merge the provided `profiles_sample.clj` to your `~/.lein/` directory as `profiles.clj`
-3. Add a flycheck-clojure configuration to your Clojure project(s)' `project.clj`.
+2. Add a flycheck-clojure configuration to your Clojure project(s)' `project.clj`.
 You can see [an example of this step](https://github.com/clojure-emacs/squiggly-clojure/blob/master/sample-project/project.clj) in the flycheck-clojure repository.

 Load a Clojure file, and execute `cider-jack-in` (`C-c M-j`).